duongtrung/teaching/README.md

-# Learning materials for Gisma classes.
+# Learning materials for teaching at Gisma.